 Remove them to a plate using a slotted spoon.

 Note – The nuts get burned in just a few seconds.
 So be very careful while frying them.
 Also, sliver them thickly and not finely.
-They will keep browning in the residual heat, so remove them from the pot as soon as they turn light brown.
+They will keep browning in the residual heat, so remove them from the pan when they turn light brown.

 Make Sheer Khorma

-Add 1 tablespoon ghee and vermicelli to the same pot and fry on low heat until they turn light brown (3-4 minutes).
-Stir continuously while frying to avoid them from burning at the bottom of the pan.
+Add 1 tablespoon ghee and vermicelli to the same pan and fry on low heat until they turn golden brown (3-4 minutes).
+Stir continuously while frying to prevent them from burning at the bottom of the pan.

 Remove on a plate.